Depression Motivation: A Brief Guide

 Lack of motivation, when depressed, can be a terrible problem.
 As much as you want to feel motivated, you can’t seem to muster up any energy, making it almost impossible to get things done.

-The link between depression and low motivation is a common occurrence.
-As is feeling tired, fed up, and lacking interest in activities that you know will do you good.
-If you lack motivation and are experiencing a consistently low mood, you’re not alone.
+The link between depression and low motivation is well documented as is feeling tired, fed up, and lacking interest in activities you know will do you good.
+If you have a lack of motivation, depression symptoms, and are experiencing a consistently low mood, you’re not alone.
 Over 40 million adults in the U.S. are affected by some form of depression or anxiety every year, equating to 18.1% of the population.

-Fear not; in this article, we’re going to teach you how to get motivated when depressed.
+Fear not; we’re going to teach you how to get motivated when depressed.
 However, before we provide some professional tips, let’s look at some of the common symptoms of low motivation.

 What is Low Motivation?